 Also, if I don’t want to stand out, why would I buy a fake travel ring that looks shiny and real?
 Wouldn’t that just completely recreate the problem I was trying to avoid?

 Traveling smart will keep you safe abroad.
-Buying fake travel rings probably won’t.
+Buying fake wedding rings for travel probably won’t.

 Argument 2: You’ll Lose It